 Joist: 2x10 If joists are spaced: 24" Span: 13 1/2'

 Decking boards span from joist to joist.
 If you use 5/4 decking, joists must be no farther apart than 16 inches.
 Decking made of 2x4s or 2x6s can span up to 24 inches.
-If you will run decking at an angle, you may need to put the joists closer together; know your local codes.
+If you will run decking at an angle, you might need to put the joists closer together.
+Again, it's important to know your local codes.

 Your local building department has regulations designed to ensure a strong and durable deck.
-While a few requirements may seem dated or unusual, most are based on the following common concerns:
+While a few requirements might seem dated or unusual, most are based on the following common concerns: